AuReMe/metage2metabo/docs/command.rst

         There is NO WARRANTY, to the extent permitted by law.

-        usage: m2m [-h] [-v]
+        usage: m2m [-h] [-v] {recon,iscope,cscope,addedvalue,mincom,seeds,workflow,metacom,test} ...
-                {recon,iscope,cscope,addedvalue,mincom,seeds,workflow,metacom,test}
-                ...

         From metabolic network reconstruction with annotated genomes to metabolic capabilities screening to identify organisms of interest in a large microbiota.
         For specific help on each subcommand use: m2m {cmd} --help

-        optional arguments:
+        options:
         -h, --help            show this help message and exit -v, --version         show program's version number and exit